k-hench/shiny_yml/README.md

 ![](run_app.svg)

-After this a window should pop up that allows you to load an existing `yml` file or to create anew one from scratch.
+After this, a window should pop up that allows you to load an existing `yml` file or to create a new one from scratch.

 Creating a new File from scratch